JimDaGuy/paint-gauge/README.md

 Running Paint Gauge locally requires a localvars.js file that I've left out of the public repository.
 You need to make your own and place it in the root directory.

+Make sure to replace the fields with your own credentials and make up your own secret for JWT_SECRET.

 localvars.js
 ```javascript
   const HARVARD_KEY = 'Put your Harvard Museum API key here';